Boston Landmark: Criteria

 Once designated, any proposed alterations must be reviewed and approved by the Boston Landmarks Commission.

 Recent designations

 In 2016, a commissioner submitted a petition to the Boston Landmarks Commission to designate the Citgo sign above Kenmore Square, when its support building at 660 Beacon Street was in the process of being sold by Boston University.
 The petition was accepted and the sign is a pending Landmark, with research for the study report underway.
+Twelve landmarks were added in 2024.

-Since two unrelated designations in 2016, as of July 2018 no pending landmarks have been approved.
 A number of sites have remained pending since the 1980s.

 Demolished Boston Landmarks

 The 1840 Roswell Gleason house in Dorchester was granted landmark status in 1977.
 It was destroyed by fire in 1982.